-Be sure to connect fan cables to the fan headers to prevent your CPU and system from overheating.
-Overheating may result in damage to the CPU or the system may hang.
+- Be sure to connect fan cables to the fan headers to prevent your CPU, North Bridge and system from overheating.
+Overheating may result in damage to the CPU/North Bridge or the system may hang. - These fan headers are not configuration jumper blocks.
+Do not place a jumper cap on the headers.